SvMikhaylova/IP-counter/README.md

 because it allocates this huge array at the beginning regardless how many IP addresses it really needs to handle.

     70Gb test file: ~24min, 15Gb heap

+3. Looks like the memory overhead for these inner arrays is still too big.

+    According to memory profiler boolean[32] takes 48 byte, but the size of really valuable information there is 1 bit per each boolean, i.e. 4 byte.
+It means we can use Int instead of boolean array, and each bit will play the same role as a separate boolean value before.

+   70Gb test file: ~15min, 1.5Gb heap